0xiod/audiopipe/README.md

 # AudioPipe
 Command-line audio downloader based on yt-dlp, that does a good job on downloading your favourite songs or playlists.
-It is made in mind of compatibility and intergration between YouTube and Spotify
+It was created with compatibility and intergration between YouTube and Spotify in mind.

 ## Installation